 The American Persimmon trees are a native variety of persimmons to the US.
 Not only do wildlife enjoy the fruit, but once people try them they enjoy it as well.

 American Persimmons are a super sweet fruit that has hints of honey, Carmel, and Tangerine.
 I also find that it has a little hint of Pumpkin taste as well.
-It really has such a unique flavor.
+Persimmons have such a unique flavor.

-It has a very complex taste and a very pleasing smell to it.
-It is a very underestimated fruit, to say the least.
+They have a very complex taste and a very pleasing smell to it.
+They are a very underestimated fruit, to say the least.
 Once the flesh is fully ripe, it has a jelly-like texture that is amazing.

 Persimmons Were Once a Favorite Fruit of Native Americans